junesirius/junesirius.github.io/_posts/Supernatural/2024-11-01-SPN-Angelic-black-death.md

 Sam turns to Cass, "What?"

-Dean turns to Sam, "Seriously?"
+Dean eyes Sam, "Seriously?"

 Cass looks at Dean, "Yes?"

 Dean stutters, "No, not calling you.
-Just thought you have pretty bright light, buddy, so bright it almost burned my eyes off the other day.
+Just thought you get pretty bright light, buddy, so bright it almost burned my eyes off, like, yesterday.
 Pretty sure it's the brightest *I*'ve ever seen."

-Cass lowers his head sheepishly, "I'm flattered, Dean.
+Castiel lowers his head sheepishly, "I'm flattered, Dean.
 If it's true, I have no problem giving away any and all of the light I have to save the angels.
-But sadly it's not, I'm hardly bright at all from angel standard right now, with all the extraction and revival."
+But sadly it is not, I'm hardly bright at all from angel standard right now, with all the extraction and revival."

 Dean can't help breathing out a short relief, not sure if he should feel glad or sorry for it.
 He murmurs a quick "Sorry" under the breath.

 Sam is still staring at Cass.
-"Michael?" his brows raised.
+"Michael?" his brows fly to the sky.

 Cass turns to him to answer, "Yes, as far as I know, Michael is the first-born, strongest and the most powerful among all angels and archangels, I would guess that would also indicate the brightest."

-Sam nods but retorts, "Doesn't Lucifer also have a name called 'Morningstar'?
-I thought before the Fall, he was believed the brightest by many according to the lore.
+Sam nods but still, "Doesn't Lucifer also have a name called 'Morningstar'?
+I thought before the Fall, he was believed to be the brightest by many according to the lore.
 I mean, isn't that's why Michael and Lucifer fight in the first place?
 Fighting for the title of 'brightest' and 'God's favorite', it's like the Heaven's version of Golden Apple Contest, and Armageddon is exactly like Trojan War."

-"Jeez, when can we ever break free from these two bastards."
+"Jesus, when can we ever break free from these two bastards."
 Dean whines loudly before Cass can answer, then asks, "Say we have two candidates, what's next?"

-"We need them to, uhh --" Sam reads through the small texts below the Enochian line, his brows raises higher, "-- give away their light willingly.
+"We need them to, uhh --" Sam reads through the small texts below the Enochian line, his brows raises higher if even possible, "huh -- give away their light willingly.
 The cost of purification will take away as much as all the light from the source.
 And only a determined mind can last long enough to not interrupt the purification process."

 Dean steps away from the armchair slowly to lean on the table.
 "Wait so, let me get this straight, the solution is to let Michael *or* Lucifer to what, willingly sacrifice themselves to save all angels and humans?
-Yeah not happening."
+Right, not happening."

-Sam thinks about it for a second, "I don't know Dean, I mean, we got God and Devil work together once, and then God and Darkness.
-That makes two archangels seem easier."
+Sam thinks about it for a second, "I don't know Dean, I mean, we got God himself -- and Devil,  and Darkness, even Death -- talking to us face to face, and persuaded them to do the right thing, and most of times, they end up listening to us."

 "We might as well put up a sign in front of the bunker: 'Celestial family drama counseling office', subtitle: 'For free once a year, if doesn't work, feel free to end the world'.
 Nice plan, Dr. Phil."
 Dean waves his hands in the air, gesturing the imaginary signs.